mjpizz/phantomstream/README.md

     [phantom-stdout] sending title = Google
     node received: Google

 Enjoy!
-For more ideas on what you can do inside the callback in `phantomstream.open()` callback, read the
+For more ideas on what is possible inside the callback for `phantomstream.open()`, read the
 [PhantomJS documentation](http://code.google.com/p/phantomjs/wiki/Interface).

 Don't forget try out some demos from the `examples/` directory :)